 Conguillío National Park – Sierra Nevada Trail

 The most popular hike in the park is the Sierra Nevada Trail.
-This ten kilometer long tour was declared by the Lonely Planet as one of the most beautiful, short hikes in Chile.
+This 10 km tour was declared by the Lonely Planet as one of the most beautiful short hikes in Chile.
 The trail is a semi-tough six-hour trip, with beautiful views over the volcano.
-During the hike we also saw children and elderly, so it is safe to say that the trip is suitable for anyone.
-We even spotted a couple of condors during the hike.
-After the hike we stayed in Melipeuco with the sweetest Mamasita ever.
+During the hike we saw both children and the elderly – so it’s safe to say that the trip is suitable for anyone.
+We even spotted a couple of condors during the hike!
+After the hike, we stayed in Melipeuco with the sweetest Mamasita ever.
 It was a lovely homestay with an excellent breakfast.
 For more info or bookings, click here.

-Feel for a solid hike?
+In the mood for a solid hike?
 Then Santuario El Cañi is definitely for you!
-From Pucon, follow the S-907 road towards Thermas de Huife.
-After appr. five kilometers, just behind the restaurant Kod Kod, you will find the base camp on your right.
-Between 8 a.m. and 12 a.m. you must register here before you start your walk.
+From Pucón, follow the S-907 road towards Thermas de Huife.
+After approximately 5km, just behind the restaurant Kod Kod, you will find the base camp on your right.
+You must register here before your walk, between 8 a.m. and 12 a.m.
 The entry fee is 4000 CP.

 Huerquehue National Park

-Pucon is also the perfect base for the Huerquehue National Park.
+Pucón is also the perfect base for visiting the Huerquehue National Park.
 The park is world famous for the Los Lagos trail.
-This five-hour, beautiful walk takes you past the forests of old araucaria trees that surround the lakes in the higher part of the park.
-The entrance to the park is between 3000 and 5000 CP depending on the season.
+This five-hour beautiful walk takes you past the forests of old araucaria trees that surround the lakes in the higher part of the park.
+The entrance to the park is between 3000-5000 CP (depending on the season).

-After a day of backpacking in Huerquehue National Park you can use some relaxation.
-The Thermas Geometricas in Pucon are highly recommended.
-In these thermal baths you will completely relax and you can prepare your muscles for the next Chilean hikes.
+After a day of backpacking in Huerquehue National Park, you’ll probably need some relaxation time.
+The Thermas Geometricas in Pucon are the perfect option.
+Have a soak in these thermal baths to completely relax and prepare your muscles for the next Chilean hikes.
 The entrance to the thermal baths is 27,000 CP.

-After three days of hiking its time for a rest day!
-We continued to our beautifulhotel Marina Del Fuy Lodge in Huilo Huilo.
-Along the way we stopped at least five times to take pictures but unfortunately an image cannot capture all this beauty.
-We almost constantly thought that this is by far the most beautiful road trip we done so far.
-We drove from lake to lake and the trip could have lasted many hours longer without us even noticing!
+After three days of hiking, it’s time for a rest day!
+Our next stop was the beautiful hotel Marina Del Fuy Lodge in Huilo Huilo.
+Along the way we stopped at least five times to take pictures, but unfortunately no image can adequately capture the beauty.
+We almost constantly thought this is by far the most beautiful road trip we’ve done so far.
+We drove from stunning lake to lake, and the trip could have lasted many more hours without us even noticing!

-Huilo Huilo offers everything a person needs after three days of hiking.
-It is a small, fairytale village where all hotels and restaurants are made out of wood.
+The little town of Huilo Huilo offers everything a person needs after three days of hiking.
+It’s a small fairytale village where all the hotels and restaurants are made out of wood.
 Our stay at Marina Del Fuy Lodge was wonderful.
-The hotel restaurant was very good and the cocktail bar even better.
-The rooms are immaculately clean.
-The hotel has a nice swimming pool with a beautiful view of the lake.
+The hotel restaurant was very good – and the cocktail bar even better.
+The rooms are immaculately clean, and the hotel has a nice swimming pool with a beautiful view of the lake.

 Parque Nacional Agence Andino

-After the walk we spent the night in Temuco.
-Cities in Chile don’t really add value to your trip and can therefore be avoided (with the exception of Santiago)!
-The accommodation costs are often much higher but the rooms can be very disappointing!
-Dine at La Pampa restaurant for a delicious piece of meat.
+After the walk, we spent the night in Temuco.
+Cities in Chile don’t really add value to your trip, so can therefore be avoided (with the exception of Santiago)!
+The accommodation costs in Temuco are often much higher, but the rooms can be very disappointing.While you’re there, dine at La Pampa restaurant for a delicious piece of meat.

-We continue our journey to the picturesque Italian village of Lumaco, where we spend the night in the delicious L’Emiliano Cabañas.
-You should always sleep in Cabañas while in Chile.
-They offer the best price/quality comparison and are always very clean and cozy.
-Do not be tempted by hotels as the photos on the website often look much better than in real life.
+We continued our journey to the picturesque Italian village of Lumaco, where we spent the night in the wonderful L’Emiliano Cabañas.
+You should always sleep in Cabañas while in Chile, as they offer the best price/quality comparison and are always very clean and cozy.
+Don’t be tempted by hotels as the photos on the website often look much better than in real life.

 Nahuelbuta National Park